 Click on the windows home button –> Settings –> System –> Sound

-In here you need to make sure that your audio Output is set to the same device that we selected in Discord as well as Streamlabs.
+Here you need to make sure that your audio Output is set to the same device that we selected in Discord and Streamlabs.

 You should also adjust your microphone to the same input device that we select earlier.